-- If n > 4 the byzantine node can put multiple values into T. - Algorithm 17.9 only provides any-input agreement, which is questionable in the byzantine context: Assume a byzantine node sends different values to different nodes, what is its input value in that case? - Algorithm 17.9 can be slightly modified to achieve all-same validity by choosing the smallest value that occurs at least twice. - The idea of this algorithm can be generalized for any f and n > 3f.
+- If n > 4 the byzantine node can put multiple values into T. - The idea of this algorithm can be generalized for any f and n > 3f.
 In the generalization, every node sends in every of f + 1 rounds all information it learned so far to all other nodes.
 In other words, message size increases exponentially with f. - Does Algorithm 17.9 also work with n = 3?